 What you need to know:

-Bush beans are better suited to small yards or patios where containers can sit on the ground, because the plants get fairly wide and do not suit narrow balcony railings or tiered shelving.
+Bush beans suit small yards or patios where containers sit on the ground — the plants get wide and do not fit narrow balcony railings or tiered shelving.

 Herbs Worth Treating as Vegetables: Basil, Mint, and Parsley

-Beginners often overlook herbs because they seem like an afterthought.
-In practice, they deliver more flavor value per square inch of container space than almost any other crop.
+Beginners often dismiss herbs as an afterthought.
+In practice, they deliver more flavor per square inch than almost any other crop.

 Three herbs stand out for small-space beginners:

-• Basil thrives in full sun and pairs naturally in a container with cherry tomatoes.
-It bolts (goes bitter and flowers) in hot weather, so pinch off flower buds as they appear to extend the harvest.
+- Basil thrives in full sun and pairs naturally in a container with cherry tomatoes.
+It bolts (turns bitter and flowers) in hot weather, so pinch off flower buds to extend the harvest.

-• Mint grows aggressively and will take over any container it shares.
+- Mint grows aggressively and will take over any shared container.
 Always grow it in its own dedicated pot.
-Once established, it needs almost no care.
+Once established, it needs almost no attention.

-• Parsley tolerates partial shade better than most herbs, which makes it one of the few productive crops for low-light balconies.
-It takes around 70 to 90 days from seed to a harvestable size, so consider buying a small transplant from a nursery to save time.
+- Parsley tolerates partial shade better than most herbs, which makes it one of the few productive crops for low-light balconies.
+It takes 70 to 90 days from seed to harvestable size, so buy a small transplant from a nursery to save time.

 Peas: Vertical Growers That Save Floor Space

-Peas solve the small-space problem in the most direct way possible — they grow upward, not outward.
-A simple trellis made from bamboo canes and garden twine, positioned in a container on a balcony, can support a productive pea plant in a footprint of less than one square foot.
+Peas solve the small-space problem directly — they grow upward, not outward.
+A simple trellis of bamboo canes and twine, set in a container on a balcony, supports a productive pea plant in under one square foot.

 Snap peas produce fat, sweet pods that you eat whole.
 Snow peas produce flatter pods that are harvested before the peas inside fully develop.
-Both are beginner-friendly and rewarding.
+Both are beginner-friendly.

 What you need to know: